Commentarii de Bello Gallico: Motivations

 The victories in Gaul won by Caesar had increased the alarm and hostility of his enemies at Rome, and his aristocratic enemies, the optimates, were spreading rumors about his intentions once he returned from Gaul.
 The optimates intended to prosecute Caesar for abuse of his authority upon his return, when he would lay down his imperium.
 Such prosecution would not only see Caesar stripped of his wealth and citizenship, but also negate all of the laws he enacted during his term as consul and his dispositions as pro-consul of Gaul.

 To defend himself against these threats, Caesar knew he needed the support of the plebeians, particularly the Tribunes of the Plebs, on whom he chiefly relied for help in carrying out his agenda.
 The Commentaries were an effort by Caesar to directly communicate with the plebeians – thereby circumventing the usual channels of communication that passed through the Senate – to propagandize his activities as efforts to increase the glory and influence of Rome.
 By winning the support of the people, Caesar sought to make himself unassailable from the boni.
+His argument was that the Gallic Wars were both just and pious, and that he and his army attacked Gaul in self-defense.
+By creating an account that portrays himself as a superb military hero, Caesar was able to clear all doubts in Rome about his abilities as a leader.